 Looking at all the individual districts is another article in itself, so for now I am going to just look at the key areas and some example condos in each.
 Please note some of these listings may not show if they have been sold after this article is published, but it will still give you a good idea.

 CBD / Marina Bay

 This is the king of areas in Singapore; the district with the most luxurious and exclusive properties and city access.
-You have a waterfront, high end shops, good transport, and are right in the thriving hub of the City and the beating heart of the culture with Chinatown and Little India in close proximity.
+You have a waterfront, high end shops, good transport, international dental clinics, and are right in the thriving hub of the City and the beating heart of the culture with Chinatown and Little India in close proximity.
 The downside being that leisure options are mainly limited to tourist attractions, and you are in the thick of Singapore’s only area of traffic congestion.

 Notable condos in this area include: